make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [theqz](https://github.com/theqz) for assisting with support for A03 siren.
 - [luisolavea](https://github.com/luisolavea) for assisting with support for Zemismart ZMAi-90 energy meter smart switch.
 - [City-Zero](https://github.com/City-Zero) for contributing support for airx H8 humidifier.
+- [rackxp](https://github.com/rackxp) for assisting with support for Brilliant Smart twin flood lights with motion detection.